Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/08-Coordinators/Lesson8.md

 </br>

-*This diagram represents both the relationship between an `AppCoordinator` and its child coordinators, as well as a few potential other coordinator types:*
+*Diagram representing the relationship between an `AppCoordinator` and its child coordinators, as well as a few other potential coordinator types:*

 ![example](assets/coordinator_types.png)